mattcaron/misc_notes/install.linode.ubuntu.24.04.md

    1. Make the directories in /etc group accessible by ssl-cert and make the gid sticky

           sudo chgrp -R ssl-cert /etc/letsencrypt
-          sudo chmod -R g+rsX /etc/letsencrypt
+          sudo chmod -R g+rX /etc/letsencrypt
+          find /etc/letsencrypt -type d -execdir chmod g+s '{}' \;

-   1. Move everything in `/etc/ssl/private` to old, and then make new symlinks to the things in `/etc/letsencrypt`.
+   1. Move everything in `/etc/ssl/private` to old, and then make new symlinks to the things in `/etc/letsencrypt/live`.

    1. Add create `/etc/cron.d/letsencrypt` thusly: